Chat with us, powered by LiveChat

 Step 5: Meet the seller and inspect the vehicle

-• Electrical - Inspect all car functions, turn signals, power windows, etc.
+• Electrical - Test all the electrical functions of the car like its turn signals and power windows, etc.

 Step 6: Negotiate a Selling Price